About me

 I hold a Masters in Person-centred and Experiential Psychotherapy from Staffordshire University.

-I have extensive experience of working in the criminal justice system with a range of people who have had multiple disadvantages in life, leading to criminal behaviour.
+I 've worked in the criminal justice system for over 20 years with a range of people who have had multiple disadvantages in life.
 This, combined with my therapy experience working in services for teenagers and young adults, women, and vulnerable people with complex needs has provided me with a wealth of experience building relationships with a variety of clients from all walks of life.
-I have worked with numerous issues including, but not limited to; anxiety. depression, trauma, relationship difficulties, bereavement, addiction and substance misuse.
+As most therapists, I have worked with numerous issues including, but not limited to; anxiety, depression, trauma, relationship difficulties, bereavement, addiction, substance misuse, psychosexual difficulties and body image issues.

-- Body acceptance and fat liberation (as a plus-size woman I have lived experience of what it is like to be fat)
+- Body acceptance and fat liberation (as a plus-size woman I have lived experience of what it is like to be in a bigger body)

 - The change process including what keeps us stuck from moving forward when we really want to